what3words/w3w-swift-wrapper/README.md

 ### Convert To Coordinates

 Convert a 3 word address to a position, expressed as coordinates of latitude and longitude.

-This function takes the words parameter as a string of 3 words `'table.book.chair'`
+This function takes the words parameter as a string of 3 words `'table.book.chair'`.
 The values returned from the `convertToCoordinates` method are described in the [API documentation](https://docs.what3words.com/api/v3/#convert-to-coords).

 ##### Code Example:
 ```swift